 St Saviour's School

 St Saviour's is delighted to be involved with the Herne Hill Festival this year.
 We are a one form entry primary school attached to St. Saviour's Church on Herne Hill Road.
 Music and Drama are strengths of the school.
 Most of our children learn a musical instrument, and the Christmas show, class assemblies and the Year 6 end-of-year show are highlights in the school year.
 Our Year 5 Class will be performing Bring Back Big Ben.

-PARENTS PLEASE NOTE - YOU DO NOT NEED TO BUY TICKETS HERE FOR YOURSELVES OR FAMILY.
-THE SCHOOL WILL ARRANGE ACCESS TO THE EVENT FOR SCHOOL FAMILIES.
+PARENTS OF St SAVIOURS'S PUPIL'S PLEASE NOTE - YOU DO NOT NEED TO BUY TICKETS HERE FOR YOURSELVES OR FAMILY.
+CONTACT THE SCHOOL INSTEAD

 The Half Moon

 Performing a heady hot jazz mix of rambunctious rags, swinging blues and gorgeous melodies from the 1920s, Doolally Tap’s infectious energy and outstanding musicianship continue to win them fans wherever they play.
 Led by ace trombonist David Lalljee and early jazz expert/sousaphone player Tom Briers, their exuberant live performances recreate all the original frolicsome fun and energy of the prohibition era in true New Orleans style.
 Not to be missed!